 According to Outschool, the typical teacher earns around $40 an hour, though some top-performing teachers make $10,000 a month through the site.
 That’s a serious motivator to consider online teaching if you’re looking for a high-paying side hustle.

 When setting your prices, however, make sure you’re taking into account Outschool’s fee.
-They get a 30% share of your earnings.
-So if you charge $100 for a class, they’ll keep $30.
-That’s higher than many platforms.
-But it could be worth it.
+It gets a 30% share of your earnings.
+So if you charge $100 for a class, it’ll keep $30.
+That’s higher than many platforms; but it could be worth it.